sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 Back in May, I was reading over [SecureDrop's documentation](https://docs.securedrop.org/en/stable/index.html) and its GitHub Issues.
 (If you don't know, [SecureDrop](https://securedrop.org/) "is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources."
 It's maintained by the Freedom of the Press Foundation.)

-Running SecureDrop involves generating and storing multiple, unique passphrases.
-In fact, [the documentation's page on passphrases](https://docs.securedrop.org/en/stable/passphrases.html) mostly outlines all of the passwords users need to create and keep track of.
-As you may have gleaned, I'm very interested in passphrases.
+Running SecureDrop involves generating and storing many strong, unique passphrases.
+In fact, [the documentation's has a page dedicated to passphrases](https://docs.securedrop.org/en/stable/passphrases.html), summarizing all of the passwords users need to create and keep track of.

-I was excited to spot not one but two issues related to passphrases that I felt able to contribute to: ["Explain how to generate a diceware passphrase #332"](https://github.com/freedomofpress/securedrop-docs/issues/332) and ["Provide guidance on how strong the Tails admin password should be #335"](https://github.com/freedomofpress/securedrop-docs/issues/335).

-## More about these passphrases

-I'll note now that these passphrases are mostly used to protect Tails persistent storage volumes.
+It's my understanding that, of these passphrases, the ones that actual humans need to remember are used to protect Tails persistent storage volumes.
 Basically, SecureDrop makes heavy use of an operating system called [Tails](https://tails.boum.org/).
 The features of Tails, while awesome, are a bit beyond the scope of this blog post.
-What we need to know is that: if you want to any files you create or download while using Tails to exist after shutting down Tails, you need to save them in a volume or partition called "persistent storage", which is encrypted.
+What we need to know is that: if you want to any files you create or download while using Tails to exist after shutting down Tails, you need to save them in a volume or partition called "persistent storage".
+This volume is encrypted with a passphrase that the user enters when setting up the volume.
 Given [SecureDrop's threat model](https://docs.securedrop.org/en/stable/threat_model/threat_model.html), we want these persistent storage volumes to be well protected in case the USB drives that Tails is installed on get compromised.

+I spotted two issues related to passphrases that I felt able to contribute to: ["Explain how to generate a diceware passphrase #332"](https://github.com/freedomofpress/securedrop-docs/issues/332) and ["Provide guidance on how strong the Tails admin password should be #335"](https://github.com/freedomofpress/securedrop-docs/issues/335).

-## How the documentation started
+## What the documentation said before my submitted changes

 At the time, the Tails setup page in the documentation advised users to use dice to create passphrases, linking to an Intercept article.

 > Each Tails persistent volume should have an unique and complex passphrase that’s easy to write down or remember.
 We recommend using [Diceware passphrases](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/).

+We can see the two GitHub issues right here in this paragraph: First, it only suggests one method to generate these passphrases, which involves using physical dice.
+And second, it doesn't say how _strong_ the passphrases need to be.

-## Is KeePassXC's passphrase generator acceptable for SecureDrop users?
+## Is KeePassXC's passphrase generator acceptable method for SecureDrop users to generate passphrases?

+Let's take these in order.
+How else might SecureDrop users create strong, random passphrases?

-Tails comes with a password manager called KeePassXC.
-As you might imagine, KeePassXC can generate random passphrases (using the EFF long list, which is 7,776 words long).
-I figured it was worth at least suggesting in a PR that users be able to trust KeePassXC's random passphrase generator.
+Tails comes with a password manager called [KeePassXC](https://keepassxc.org/).
+As you might imagine, KeePassXC can generate random passphrases.
+I figured it was worth at least [suggesting in an edit](https://github.com/freedomofpress/securedrop-docs/pull/351) (GitHub calls these suggested edits "pull requests", often abbreviated as "PR") that users be able to trust KeePassXC's random passphrase generator.
 Not everyone wants to find and roll dice to make a passphrase!

 This idea seems to have been uncontroversial and well received!

 ## How strong should the passphrases be?

-The next question in re-writing these recommendations in the docs was how **strong** to suggest these passphrases should be.
-In practical terms, how many _words_ should each unique passphrase be.
-I was a little surprised that there wasn't more guidance on this!
+The next question in re-writing these recommendations in the docs was how **strong** to recommend these passphrases should be.
+(I was a little surprised that there wasn't more guidance on this!)

-I'll pause here and say that most of these passphrases are for protecting encrypted storage on the Tails USB stick itself.
-This is necessary to store passwords and other files, since we wouldn't want Tails to delete them on shutdown.
+To answer that question, we need to look at how we expect these passphrases to be created: either by using dice or, now, by using KeePassXC.
+Luckily, both of these methods use the same list of words to choose from.
+The word list is called the ["EFF long list"](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) and, notable for our purposes, it has 7,7776 words on it.

+Now that we can assume a constant list length of 7,776, our real questions becomes: **how _many words_ should each unique passphrase be?**

+### An initial, conservative guess

-In my initial PR, I conservatively suggested a 7-word passphrase.
-Since KeePassXC, by default, uses the EFF long list, 7 words gives about 90 bits of entropy.
-I figured that was a decent balance between usability and security, but admittedly it was a bit of a shot in the dark.
-But I figured we could hash out the exact number in the comments of the PR on GitHub.
+In my initial [pull request](https://github.com/freedomofpress/securedrop-docs/pull/351), I conservatively suggested 7-word passphrases (which gives about 90 bits of entropy).
+I figured that was a decent balance between usability and security (OK, maybe erring more on the security side).
+I figured we could hash out the exact number in the comments of the pull request on GitHub -- what was important was getting the pull request going.

 Thankfully, [David Huerta](https://github.com/huertanix), a Freedom of the Press digital security trainer, [answered a few of our questions](https://github.com/freedomofpress/securedrop-docs/pull/351#issuecomment-1119714484):